heptarch/heptarch.github.io/drafts/cone.md

 Of course, one encounters the classic problems of collective action, free riders, tragedy of the commons, and so on.
 Here, one simply modifies the terms of the wager: the final grade is not the average of units, but the *minimum*.
 The wayward student who submits a failing unit risks failing the entire class; entangling their outcomes this way tends to eliminate free riders.
 To ensure that the relevant socially inhibitory mechanisms are activated, the entire class must be informed *which units were chosen*, and in particular who is responsible for a failing grade.

-I take it that the governing analogy of the cone came to you because the single point at the apex has a direct line of sight to all the points on the periphery of the base; in a sense, this is a concrete figuring of the relationship of examination.
+I take it that the governing analogy of the cone came to you because the single point at the apex has a direct line of sight to all the points on the periphery of the base; in a sense, this is a beautifully concrete figuring of the relationship of examiner to examinee.

 ## XI. <a href="#toc">Exam</a><a id="sec-11" name="sec-11"></a>